apache/hudi/rfc/rfc-78/rfc-78.md

    B: While downgrading from 1.x to 0.16.0, let’s rewrite the active timeline instants too.
 So that after downgrade, we can't differentiate whether table was natively created in 0.16.0 or was it upgraded to 1.x and then later downgraded.
 The con in Option A is not an issue here since we take care of active timeline instants during 1.x to 0.16.0 downgrade only.
 So, downgrade from 0.16.0 to any lower hudi version does not need to do any special handling if table was native to 0.16.0 or was it downgraded from 1.x to 0.16.0
    Our proposal is to go with Option B to ensure 0.16.0 table will be intact and not have any residues from 1.x writes.
 While the rewrite of active instants are happening, we could see some read failures.
 But we do not want to have a 0.16.0 (post upgrade) table to deal w/ 1.x timeline intricacies.
-- If there are new MDT partitions (functional index, sec index), nuke them.
+- If there are new MDT partitions (functional index, sec index), remove them.
 Update table properties.
 - Check latest snapshot files for log files w/ new features enabled.
 For eg, deletion vector, partial update.
 If any log files are found in latest snapshot, we have to trigger compaction for those file groups.
 This calls for a custom compaction strategy as well which compacts only for certain file groups.
    - In order to reduce downtime to downgrade, we are inclining to do this only for snapshot reads.
 If there are older file slices and users are issuing time travel or incremental reads, and if they have any of the new features enabled (deletion vector, partial update), readers could break after downgrade.